hungcq/knowledge-repo/IT/software-engineering-at-google/12-unit-testing.md

         - Test frameworks (eg Cucumber)
         - White space & comments (for complex tests)
         - -> Tests can be read at 3 levels of granularity:
-          - Test method name
+          - Name of the test method
           - Given when then comments
           - Actual code
-      - Name tests after te behavior being tested to convey useful info:
+      - Name tests after the behavior being tested to convey useful info:
         - Why test name are imp:
           - First item in failure reports
           - Express intent of the test